 The European Qualifications framework for Lifelong Learning (EQF) has recommended that organisations working at EU level should use the reference levels and principles of the EQF in order to design coordinated training and qualification standards.
 EQF has indicated that such harmonization should take place through the development of sectorial qualification frameworks (SQFs) such as Coast Guard Functions cooperation.
 This will increase the employability, mobility and lifelong learning of personnel related to Coast Guard Functions.

-The idea to develop a Coast Guard Functions Sectorial Qualifications Framework (CGFSQF) was launched within the European Coast Guard Functions Forum.
-Development of the CGFSQF is a multi-year process where the end goal of the CGFSQF is to function as a set of common standards for CGF education to assure quality of training and teaching and to be applied on a voluntary basis.
+The idea to develop a Sectorial Qualifications Framework for Coast Guard Functions (SQFCGF) was launched within the European Coast Guard Functions Forum.
+Development of the SQFCGF is a multi-year process where the end goal of the SQFCGF is to function as a set of common standards for CGF education to assure quality of training and teaching and to be applied on a voluntary basis.

-Development of the CGFSQF is very much supported by the ECGF Training Network, it being mentioned in the Network’s Statement of Intent document as one of the Network’s main areas of activities.
+Development of the SQFCGF is very much supported by the ECGF Training Network, it being mentioned in the Network’s Statement of Intent document as one of the Network’s main areas of activities.